omazapa/root/documentation/users-guide/FittingHistograms.md

 #### Using Un-Binned data

 The unbinned data sets are represented with the `ROOT::Fit::UnBinData` class.
-For creating un-binned data sets, a  `ROOT::Fit::UnBinData` object, one has two possibility:
+For creating un-binned data sets, a  `ROOT::Fit::UnBinData` object, one has two possibilities:
-   - Copy the data inside `ROOT::Fit::UnBinData`.
-One can create an empty `UnBinData` object, iterate on the data and add each data point one by one, or directly create the `UnBinData` object from a data iterator.
+1. Copy the data inside `ROOT::Fit::UnBinData`.
+One can create an empty `UnBinData` object, iterate on the data and add the data point one by one, or directly create the `UnBinData` object from a data iterator.
 In this case an input `ROOT::Fit::DataRange` object is passed in order to copy the data according to the given range.
-   - Use `ROOT::Fit::UnBinData` as a wrapper to an external data storage.
+ 2. Use `ROOT::Fit::UnBinData` as a wrapper to an external data storage.
 In this case the `UnBinData` object is created from an iterator or pointers to the data and the data are not copied inside.
-In this case the data cannot be selected according to a range (all data will be included in the fit).
+In this case the data cannot be selected according to a specified range.
+All the data points will be included in the fit.

 The `ROOT::Fit::UnBinData` class supports also weighted data.
 In addition to the data points (coordinates), which can be of arbitrary `k` dimensions, the class can be constructed from a vector of weights.
 This is an example of taking data from an histogram buffer of a `TH1` object: